reapit/foundations/packages/connect-session/README.md

   connectClientId: 'SOME_CLIENT_ID',
   // The url to the Reapit Connect instance.
 While in beta this is the below URL but will need to be context aware in full prod/
   connectOAuthUrl: 'https://dev.connect.reapit.cloud',
+  // OAuth UserPoolId - refer to the foundations documentation to obtain this for the correct environment
+  connectUserPoolId: 'SOME_USER_POOL_ID',
   // The relative path you want to re-direct in your application after a successful login.
 You will have supplied this when you registered your app.
   // Defaults to '' or the root of your project if not supplied
   connectLoginRedirectPath: '/some-redirect-path',